Portable

 Case 1

-This radiograph demonstrates a skin fold projecting over the right hemithorax that could be easily mistaken for a pneumothorax.
+This radiograph shows a skin fold projecting over the right hemithorax that could be easily mistaken for a pneumothorax.
 Skin folds are frequently identified as such because they cross anatomic boundaries such as the mediastinum or lateral chest wall.
 The lack of clinical symptoms such as shortness of breath can be reassuring, but not definitive.
-In this case, the only imaging finding that distinguishes the skin fold from a pneumothorax is the minor fissure which remains intact across the pseudo-pleural separation.
+In this case, the most definitive imaging finding that distinguishes the skin fold from a pneumothorax is the minor fissure which remains intact across the pseudo-pleural separation.
 A repeat chest radiograph was obtained with instruction to the technologist to smooth the patient’s skin and clothing prior to acquisition and the finding was no longer present.
 A left lateral decubitus radiograph would have also been an appropriate next step.

 Case 1 Read More »